- The Washington Times - Thursday, October 30, 2025

 Advertisement

-The APEC summit represents “the momentous occasion in 1,300 years since the unification of the Three Kingdoms,” Lee Cheol-woo, governor of North Gyeongsang Province, where the event was being held this week, said in an interview.
+The APEC summit represents “the momentous occasion in 1,300 years since the unification of the Three Kingdoms,” Lee Cheol-woo, governor of North Gyeongsang Province, where the event was held this week, said in an interview.

 “The participation of the two leaders will determine the success or failure of the APEC Summit,” he told the Dong-A newspaper last week.